sheebans/ss-Gooru-FE/README.md

 #### Communication Layer - Custom Adapters and Serializers
 EmberJS 2.x implements by default json:api specification for REST communication, custom EmberJS adapters and serializers are necessary to communitate and match the current Gooru's API end points convention.

+#### API-SDK Layer
+The SDK layer is defined with intention to create an abstraction layer or abstraction level to hide the implementation details of the use of Ember Data.
+As part of this idea is to encapsulate the use of Ember Data in order to avoid as much as possible the use of Ember Data everywhere in code, so we can have a single entrance point to communicate with Gooru's API end-points.

 #### Authentication and Authorization
 The library ember-simple-auth is used for authentication and authorization, it also track the user client session.
 See [Ember Simple Auth](http://ember-simple-auth.com/)